O bag

-O Bag is an Italian fashion brand established in 2009 under the name Fullspot.
+O Bag is an Italian fashion brand established in 2009 under the name Full spot.
 Initially, its main focus was producing watches but it has now branched out to bags and a range of fashion accessories.
-Its products are characterised by minimalist and modular design, allowing for customisation of the product.
+Its products are characterized by minimalist and modular design, allowing for customization of the product.

 Origin

-O Bag was founded in 2009 in Padua and its products was first exhibited at the Milan International Exhibition in 2010.
+O Bag was founded in 2009 in Padua and its products were first exhibited at the Milan International Exhibition in 2010.
 O Bag is present in over 50 countries worldwide.
 After releasing the O clock, O Bag released a pocket watch, the O chive and a range of bags, the O bag.
 O Bag opened its first branded store in 2011 in Venice.

 Source of the 'O'

 Every product made by O Bag to date has had an 'O' in front of the product.
 This comes from the first of O Bag's products which was named the 'O Clock', much like the usual way of expressing the time in English.
 The company kept the 'O' as a way of identifying its products, much like the 'i' in Apple products.